Carvago/career-framework/progress.md

 The competencies are rather aspirational, so to get to level 3 is already big achievement.
 Levels above it require you in many cases to have impact past the standard boundaries of the competency and to affect whole organization or industry.
 It might take quite some time to reach a new level, so do not get discouraged, if you are not advancing every six months.
 For the sake of completeness, in order to reach a level, these are the three conditions necessary:

-1. You must reach the previous level (= you cannot skip levels).
+1. You must reach the previous level (you cannot skip levels).
-2. There should be no skill on the level with score 0 (= you cannot have a skill gap).
+2. There should be no skill on the level with score "Nope" (you cannot have a skill gap).
-3. Average score of skills on the level has to be greater than 1.7 (= you must fully demonstrate most of the skills).
+3. You can have one "Somewhat" score on the level (you must fully demonstrate most of the skills).

 ## Progress Calculation